Twinkle, the Dream Being

 Twinkle, the Dream Being is an American animated television series that aired in 1993 in syndication in the U.S. and MBC TV in South Korea for Daejeon Expo 1993.
 The show was produced by Zodiac Entertainment, Sei Young Anitel and Calico Entertainment and MBC.
 One season was produced, with 26 episodes.

 Synopsis

 Twinkle, the Dream Being, is a little, yellow wish-granting genie who turns the wishes of the inhabitants of the Land of Possibility into reality.
 Miss Diva Weed tries to stop him and enslave the population of the Land of Possibility.

-Twinkle is accompanied by his intergalactic mercenaries Nova and Wishball as he shows the people that with a little bit of magic, anything is possible.
+Twinkle is accompanied by his friends, Nova and Wishball, as he shows the people that with a little bit of magic, anything is possible.
 Many of the problems are usually caused by Diva Weed and her ridiculous minions, the Hotshots, as Twinkle in most circumstances tries to help them in any way he can while getting them to stick up and believe in themselves.

 This show was the last show created by Calico Creations airing in the US from 1992 to 1993.